dustin10/VichUploaderBundle/Resources/doc/installation.md

 ## Doctrine

-Just make sure that `doctrine/orm` or `doctrine/mongodb-odm` are installed and properly registered in your application.
+Just make sure that `doctrine/orm` or `doctrine/mongodb-odm` or `doctrine/phpcr-odm`
+are installed and properly registered in your application.

 ## Propel